Rh-Negative Blood: An Exotic Bloodline or Random Mutation?

 Most people who have the Rh blood type are Rh-positive.
 There are also instances, however, where people are Rh-Negative.
 Health problems may occur for the unborn child of a mother with Rh-Negative blood when the baby is Rh-Positive.
 This has led some to suggest that Rh-Negative blood must be of a non-human origin.
 Theories range from supernatural ones such as being of divine descent or membership in a divinely chosen people-group, to more scientific or pseudoscientific explanations such as interbreeding with extraterrestrials.
 The majority of scientists who have studied the blood type have concluded that it is most likely just a random mutation.
 This explanation seems to be the one most consistent with available evidence and the one that is most able to withstand Occam’s Razor.

 What is unusual about Rh-Negative blood is that the gene for it is surprisingly common despite being potentially harmful.
-When a woman who is Rh-Negative is pregnant with a child that is Rh-Positive, the blood from the mother is essentially toxic to the child.
+When a woman who is Rh-Negative is pregnant with a child that is Rh-Positive, the mother’s immune system creates protective anti-bodies to the Rh-Positive blood, and her blood essentially becomes toxic to the child.
 To some people, this looks like the mother’s body is rejecting the baby - which has led them to suggest that perhaps the reason for the rejection is incompatibility based on the mother and child being of different species.
 Others suggest that lineages with the gene for Rh-Negative blood are merely special in some way and were not meant to be mixed with lineages which are predominantly Rh-Positive.